AdobeDocs/creative-cloud-enterprise-learn.en/help/max/indesignserver.md

 **InDesign Server Resources**

-[Learn & Support](https://www.adobe.com/products/indesignserver.html) is your hub for additional tutorials, What’s New, and links to community forums.
+[Learn & Support](https://www.adobe.com/products/indesignserver.html) is your hub for additional tutorials, What's New, and links to community forums.

 **October 2020 Release**